Kev Orkian

-Kev Orkian (born Kevork Kapikyan) is a British-Armenian comedian.
+Kev Orkian (born Kevork Kapikyan; 13 February 1974) is a British-Armenian comedian.
 He has performed around the world from New York City, Los Angeles and Toronto to Dubai, Oman and Australia.
 Orkian has been compared to the likes of Victor Borge, Les Dawson and Dudley Moore.

+Early life

+Orkian was born in Edmonton, North London to Armenian parents.
+He attended Barnet College.
+He went on to study at Brunel University.

+Career

-Between 2003 and 2009, Kev Orkian spent a lot of his time touring the UK as the support act for some of the biggest names in British comedy and has previously starred in West-End London musicals including Fame, Happy Days and Boogie Nights alongside Dancing on Ice winner and Emmerdale actress Hayley Tamaddon.
+Between 2003 and 2009, Orkian spent time touring the UK as the support act for some of the biggest names in British comedy and has previously starred in West-End London musicals including Fame, Happy Days and Boogie Nights alongside Dancing on Ice winner and Emmerdale actress Hayley Tamaddon.

 In 2009 Kev Orkian became a regular on the UK comedy circuit performing at well-known clubs such as Jongleurs where his comedy rendition of Elton John's 'I'm Still Standing' has been described as Comedy Gold, and has generated standing ovations.

 On 23 September 2009 Event Magazine reported that Orkian won the final of The Next Big Thing - the event industry's version of The X Factor, which was held at Event UK in Birmingham.

 On 10 June 2010, Orkian performed for Prince Philip, celebrating his 89th birthday at the Guards Polo Club.
 The event fell behind schedule and Prince Philip was set to leave – before Kev got on stage – to get to another engagement.
 But as soon as Orkian started his sketch the Prince decided to sit back down and watch the full act.
 So impressed was he that instead of rushing off at the end he stayed even longer to congratulate Orkian in person.
 Prince Philip was quoted as saying "It’s a wonderful show.
 I thoroughly enjoyed your performance".

 Also in June 2010 Orkian performed a live comedy 'sketch' with Katherine Jenkins for a private birthday party at which Lionel Richie also performed, along with the NSO (National Symphony Orchestra) and comedians Bobby Davro and Jethro.
 The comedy routine was an updated version of an old Victor Borge sketch which Orkian had developed with Jenkins, which both artists performed again on an ITV show called Stepping Out with Katherine Jenkins.

 Britain's Got Talent

 In May 2010 Orkian took part in series 4 of ITV's flagship entertainment show Britain's Got Talent, with his first appearance on Saturday 29 May, the last show of the first round auditions.
-In this appearance, during which Orkian performed his trademark Elton John scratchy CD version of 'I'm Still Standing', he gained three YES votes from Simon Cowell, Amanda Holden and Piers Morgan, the latter of whom commented "That is one of the smartest things I've seen", winning himself a place in the live semi-final on Tuesday 1 June.
+In this appearance, during which Orkian performed his trademark Elton John scratchy CD version of 'I'm Still Standing', he gained three YES votes from judges Simon Cowell, Amanda Holden and Piers Morgan, the latter of whom commented "That is one of the smartest things I've seen", winning himself a place in the live semi-final on Tuesday 1 June.